 Part of her authenticity comes from staying true to her message, innovating and using best practices in her creation process--Jocelyn pushes herself to produce detailed and complex art of high aesthetic and archival quality.
 She wants her work to be meaningful and to start awareness -- whether it is about honoring someone's loved one, a family's togetherness, special events, places, history, or a humanitarian cause.
 One commissioned painting, “When You Love What You Do, It’s No Longer Work” is an example of how she steers viewers toward the truth about her subject’s redemptive identity and family members’ strong bonds with each other.

 More than a personal journey, Jocelyn’s work has a message to share with the world.
 A self-described Rebel, Jocelyn is a vivacious woman who insists on living a life of purpose.
-She desires authenticity, which she says she cannot find without her art.
+She desires authenticity and transcendence, which she says she cannot find without her art.
 Jocelyn feels a driving force to create works that inspire her art patrons and social media followers to live up to their dreams and life potential.

 Her deep expression shares an inspirational story of perseverance as she journeys to fulfill her passion and to thrive as an artist.
 Her portfolio features numerous works and she ensures that each viewer leaves with an important message: “Do what you love because it matters.”